shebashio/bigbang/docs/guides/deployment-scenarios/quickstart.md

   * Multiple Ingress Gateways makes a demoable/tinkerable KeyCloak and locally hosted SSO deployment much easier.
   * Multiple Ingress Gateways can be demoed on k3d if configuration tweaks are made, MetalLB is used, and you are developing using a local Linux Desktop. (network connectivity limitations of the implementation would only allow a the web browser on the k3d host server to see the webpages.)
   * If you want to easily demo and tinker with Multiple Ingress Gateways and Keycloak, then MetalLB + k3s (or another non-Dockerized Kubernetes distribution) would be a happy path to look into. (or alternatively create an issue ticket requesting prioritization of a keycloak quick start or better yet a Merge Request.)
-* Access to Container Images Prerequisite is satisfied by using personal image pull credentials and internet connectivity to <https://registry1.dso.mil>
+* **Access to Container Images Prerequisite** is satisfied by using personal image pull credentials and internet connectivity to <https://registry1.dso.mil>
-* Customer Controlled Private Git Repo Prerequisite isn't required due to substituting declarative git ops installation of the Big Bang Helm chart with an imperative helm cli based installation.
+* **Customer Controlled Private Git Repo Prerequisite** isn't required due to substituting declarative git ops installation of the Big Bang Helm chart with an imperative helm cli based installation.
-* Encrypting Secrets as code Prerequisite is substituted with clear text secrets on your local machine.
+* **Encrypting Secrets as Code Prerequisite** is substituted with clear text secrets on your local machine.
-* Installing and Configuring Flux Prerequisite: Not using GitOps for the quick start eliminates the need to configure flux, and installation is covered within this guide.
+* **Installing and Configuring Flux Prerequisite:** Not using GitOps for the quick start eliminates the need to configure flux, and installation is covered within this guide.
-* HTTPS Certificate and hostname configuration Prerequisites: Are satisfied by leveraging default hostname values and the demo HTTPS wildcard certificate that's uploaded to the Big Bang repo, which is valid for *.bigbang.dev, *.admin.bigbang.dev, and a few others.
+* **HTTPS Certificate and Hostname Configuration Prerequisites:** Are satisfied by leveraging default hostname values and the demo HTTPS wildcard certificate that's uploaded to the Big Bang repo, which is valid for *.bigbang.dev, *.admin.bigbang.dev, and a few others.
 The demo HTTPS wildcard certificate is signed by the Lets Encrypt Free, a Certificate Authority trusted on the public internet, so demo sites like grafana.bigbang.dev will show a trusted HTTPS certificate.
-* DNS Prerequisite: is substituted by making use of your workstation's Hosts file.
+* **DNS Prerequisite:** is substituted by making use of your workstation's Hosts file.
 ## Troubleshooting
 This section will provide guidance for troubleshooting problems that may occur during your Big Bang installation and instructions for additional configuration changes that may be required in restricted networks.